 Scholars who completed the Crosby Scholars Program during the previous school year may count hours volunteered after the previous year’s deadline, including summer volunteer hours, toward the following school year’s requirement.

 Community service must be performed with a non-profit agency or be an activity that benefits a non-profit agency.
 The volunteer commitment can be fulfilled through scouts, school clubs, civic organizations, and/or certain church activities.
 While membership in a club or organization does not count as service, volunteering in the community in a club-sponsored activity does.
 For example, being a member of a youth choir doesn’t count, but singing at a nursing home with the choir qualifies as service hours.
 Due to our non-profit status, we are unable to accept volunteering on the political campaign of a specific candidate as community service.

 If you have questions about whether your community service idea meets the requirement for the Program, please contact Crosby Scholars at 336.725.5371.
 Crosby Scholars Program staff reserves the right to determine if a community service activity fulfills our requirement.

 Crosby Senior Newsletters

-The Senior Program publishes a monthly newsletter called destinationcollege2019.
-It is published monthly for Crosby Scholars in the Class of 2019 to keep them informed of activities, deadlines, and announcements.
-Each newsletter offers appropriate advice and assistance for a specific month.
+The Senior Program publishes a monthly newsletter called destinationcollege2020 to keep scholars informed of activities and deadlines and to share general announcements.
+Each newsletter offers timely direction and assistance for the current month.
 In addition to being posted on this website and in the Crosby Scholars Student Portal, it is posted on the Crosby Scholars Program bulletin boards at the high schools (except HBI schools and UNCSA) and at the Career Center.
 The link to the newsletter is e-mailed to seniors, parents, and Senior Advisors.

 Monthly Financial Aid Newsletters: